-I’ve been processing through a lot of sadness lately.
-It’s the kind of sadness that only comes up when someone you love touches on it, reminds you of it, or does something that hits a little too close to an unhealed wound in your heart.
+I’ve been processing through a lot of pain lately.
+It’s the kind of pain that only comes up when someone you love touches on it, reminds you of it, or does something that hits a little too close to an unhealed wound in your heart.

-And that definitely happened last week.
-It’s not so much the person or event itself that brought on all the sadness, but rather the pain in my past that it resembled and brought to the surface.
+And that definitely happened.
+It’s not so much the person or event itself that brought on all the pain.
+I mean, I’m not blaming them for anything.
+But what they did certainly stirred and brought to the surface deep pains from my past.
 It touched on a really deep wound that hasn’t been really felt or processed through yet – but now it’s been brought to the surface and the pain is coming out in a lot of tears, prayers, questions, and today….songs.

 So for all that and more, I am grateful for it.
 I’ve spent most of my life avoiding pain.
 But in so doing I’ve avoided the best lessons and opportunities to learn more about myself and about God.
 In avoiding pain, I’ve avoided healing and connection with myself and God.
 I haven’t become a better person for learning expert ways of avoiding or ignoring pain.
 In fact, I’ve become a far worse person for it.
 But when I stop running from or avoiding pain and simply let it wash over me in all it’s fullness, that is the very place where I meet God face to face.